slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 5.Security Audit Requirements

+- Create an internal security team.
+All new code implementations must be code-reviewed by the internal security team.
+Continuously refine and cultivate the internal security team's competencies, see: [SlowMist-Learning-Roadmap-for-Becoming-a-Smart-Contract-Auditor](https://github.com/slowmist/SlowMist-Learning-Roadmap-for-Becoming-a-Smart-Contract-Auditor);
 - Security auditors enter the overall security regression after the code is frozen.
 If any vulnerability or security risk (serious, high-risk, medium-risk) is found, the launch time will be postponed, and the code will be frozen again after the development and modification are completed (that is, delayed for at least 2 days).
 - Security audit requires at least three teams to conduct independent audits, and can use 1 internal team + 2 external teams;